dartk/EntitiesDotNet/README.md

 ### Entity

-Convenience structure, that contains `EntityId` and `EntityManager` and provides access to components.
+A convenience structure, that holds `EntityId` and `EntityManager` and provides easy access to components.

 ```c#